rklabacka/ThamnophisElegans_FunctionalGenomics2021/Examining-Sequence-Variation/reads2vcf/README.md

 # <a name="readme-orientation"></a>
 ## README Orientation

-This README contains code description, code blocks, and images.
+This README contains code description, code blocks, and reads2vcf/images.
 The code blocks for commands implemented from a shell script are formatted for bash, and will have no prompt.

 ```
 This is an example of a code block for bash